Introducing Hedzoleh Soundz

 Introducing Hedzoleh Soundz is the fifteenth studio album by South African trumpeter Hugh Masekela.
 It was recorded in Lagos, Nigeria, and released in 1973.
-The track "Languta" was later included in his 2004 album Still Grazing.
+The track "Languta" was later included in Masekela's 2004 album Still Grazing.

 Background

-Hedzoleh Soundz were a band from Accra, Ghana formed in the late 1960s.
-The word Hedzoleh means freedom in the Ga language.
+Hedzoleh Soundz were a band from Accra, Ghana, formed in the late 1960s.
+The word Hedzoleh means "freedom" in the Ga language.
 The album contains eight tracks: six are written by Hedzoleh, one by Masekela, and one is traditional.
 Their original melodies were based on traditional Akan and Ewe music and employed dark, organic-sounding African drums instead of modern western congas.
 Hugh Masekela was introduced to Hedzoleh by Fela Kuti.
 In addition to this album, Masekela recorded two more with Hedzoleh: I am Not Afraid and The Boy's Doin' It.